 Latham ton puts New Zealand in solid position against England

-Instead England toiled for little reward, saw Ross Taylor benefit from a dubious decision during a century partnership with Latham and lost the use of Ben Stokes as a bowling weapon.
-Stokes, who was also responsible for dropping Latham, felt pain in his left knee after bowling two overs and will be assessed overnight to see whether he can bowl again during the innings.

-Latham has now scored five centuries in the last 10 Test innings but preferred to talk about "a reasonably good day" for New Zealand rather than focus on himself.
-"Hopefully we can keep going and put a good score on the board," he added, mindful that he had failed in the first Test when New Zealand posted 615 for nine declared to beat England by an innings.

-His 11th century lifted him to equal sixth on the New Zealand century-makers list headed by Kane Williamson with 20.
+It was the left-handed opener's 11th century and lifted him to equal sixth on the New Zealand century-makers list headed by Kane Williamson with 20.
 Williamson, however, was off his best this innings when he was dismissed for four in a rocky start for New Zealand after Jeet Raval was removed for five.

 But from two for 39, Latham and Taylor put on 116 for the third wicket when Taylor went for 53 to have New Zealand three for 155.
 All three wickets were to catches by England captain Joe Root at first slip.

-TV Umpire Bruce Oxenford believed it could only have come from an inside edge, keeping Taylor safe although there appeared to be no concrete evidence to prove this.
+TV umpire Bruce Oxenford overturned the decision when slow-motion video replays detected a faint sound after the ball passed the bat but had not reached the pads.
+Oxenford believed it could only have come from an inside edge which Taylor did not feel and overturned the dismissal.

 A relieved Taylor batted on to bring up his 32nd Test half-century with a four and was dismissed on the next ball.
+Root won the toss and put New Zealand in to bat, citing Seddon Park's history of favoring the side bowling first.

-After New Zealand had lost the wickets of Raval and Williamson cheaply, Latham and Taylor dominated for nearly 34 overs to rescue the innings.
+But after the cheap wickets of Raval and Williamson, it was the batting of Latham and Taylor that dominated for nearly 34 overs.
 Latham has 15 fours in his 101 off 164 deliveries while Taylor faced 100 balls for his half-century which included eight boundaries.

-Woakes finished the day with two for 41 while Broad had one for 33.
-(AFP) AT AT
+Woakes, brought in to give England five seamers at the expense of spinner Jack Leach, had figures of two for 41 while Stuart Broad had one for 33.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)